buren/git-story/README.md

 ## Configuration
 For project specific configurations create a file named `.gitstoryrc` at the project's git root.

-See example with comments in docs/gitstoryrc-example Available options and there default value:
+See example with comments in [docs/gitstoryrc-example](https://github.com/buren/git-story/blob/master/docs/gitstoryrc-example).

+Available options and their default value:

     GS_DEFAULT_REMOTE='origin'          # Default remote for git story GS_GIT_STORY_BRANCH='master'        # Target branch for 'done'